Varroville (homestead): Townson of Varroville

 Robert Townson was born c.
 1763 in Shropshire, developing interests in mineralogy and natural sciences young.
 Elected a non-resident member or Fellow of the Royal Society of Edinburgh in 1791, Physical class.
-He graduated M.D. at Göttingen University in 1795.
+He graduated M.D. at the University of Göttingen in 1795.
 Over 8–9 years he travelled extensively in Europe, from Trondheim in the north to Sicily, studying mineralogy, chemistry, botany, rural economy, technology, politics and ethics in the Universities of Göttingen, Vienna, Paris and Edinburgh.
 His "Travels in Hungary" was published in 1797, his 1798 "The Philosophy of Mineralogy" and a paper on the "perceptivity of Plants" was read in 1792 and included in the "Transactions" of the Linnaean Society.

 In July 1807 Townson (d.1827), doctor of law and gentleman scientist arrived in Sydney.
 He had been elected a fellow of the Royal Society of Edinburgh and visited the universities of Copenhagen, Uppsala and Göttingen.
 In 1792 he contributed a paper to the Linnean Society of London on the "Perceptivity of Plants".
 "He was often at the home of Sir Joseph Banks and had there met William Paterson of the New South Wales Corps.
 His brother, Captain John Townson had served as a military officer in NSW before migrating to the colony as a settler in 1806, so he had ample opportunities to learn about the new settlement.
 Robert approached the British government for permission to settle in NSW.
 He was warmly received, informed that he was the type most urgently needed in the colony, promised land and indulgences, and allowed £100 to buy books and a laboratory for the colony.
 Dr Townson arrived in Sydney in the Young William on 7 July 1807.
 Proficient in all branches of natural science and also in Latin, Greek, German, French, he was the most eminent scholar in the young colony."

 Townson arrived as a settler intending to establish himself as a pastoralist and trader in 1807.
 He arrived with the instructions of the British Secretary of State to Governor Bligh to grant him 2000 acre.
 Bligh refused to "locate the grant", but allowed him occupancy while awaiting instructions from England, which arrived in a letter of 31 December 1807.
 He established himself on a small estate of 77 acre on the banks of the Georges River, living there for about five years, building a residence, stock yard, making and enclosing paddocks and making roads.
 He called this grant Towweery (Tom Uglys).